Terms and Conditions

 1. Order for Products and Services

-These Terms and Conditions apply to: (i) any purchase or service order issued by UPRR that reference these Terms and Conditions (each, a “PO”); and (ii) any agreement or letter of intent executed by UPRR that reference these Terms and Conditions (an “Agreement”).
-Each Supplier who sells Products and/or who performs the Services described in such PO or Agreement represents, warrants and covenants that it shall have accepted and agreed to these Terms and Conditions upon (1) its execution of an Agreement; (2) the date the Services are first provided; or (3) the date the Products are first shipped, whichever is earliest (“Effective Date”).
-Any Supplier proposal for additional terms or any modification of these Terms and Conditions or any claimed waiver of any provision hereof, whether in Supplier’s acceptance document(s), invoices, bills of lading, proposals or other documents, is hereby rejected, and no such proposal, modification or waiver shall be binding unless signed in writing by a UPRR manager or supervisor with such explicit authority to make such changes.
-The terms and conditions of any written Agreement shall control in the event of any direct conflict between such Agreement and these Terms and Conditions.
-In such case the remaining provisions of the Agreement and Terms and Conditions (as the case may be) shall remain in full force and effect.
+These Terms and Conditions apply to: (i) any purchase or service order issued by UPRR relating to the provision of Products and/or Services to UPPR (each, a “PO”); and (ii) any agreement or letter of intent executed by UPRR and Supplier covering the provision of Products and/or Services to UPPR (an “Agreement”).
+Each Supplier who sells Products and/or who performs the Services described in such PO and/or Agreement represents, warrants and covenants that it shall have accepted and agreed to these Terms and Conditions upon (1) its execution of an Agreement; (2) the date the Services are first provided; or (3) the date the Products are first shipped, whichever is earliest (“Effective Date”).
+Any Supplier proposal for additional terms or any modification of these Terms and Conditions or any claimed waiver of any provision hereof, whether in Supplier’s acceptance document(s), invoices, bills of lading, general terms and conditions of sale, proposals or other documents, is hereby rejected, and no such proposal, modification or waiver shall be binding unless signed in writing by a UPRR manager or supervisor with such explicit authority to make such changes.
+The terms and conditions of any written Agreement and/or PO, as the case may be, on the one hand, and these Terms and Conditions, on the other hand, shall be construed wherever reasonable as being consistent with each other.
+When such construction is unreasonable, the Agreement and/or PO, as the case may be, shall control in the event of any direct conflict between such Agreement and/or PO, as the case may be, and these Terms and Conditions.
+In such case the remaining provisions of the Agreement, PO and/or Terms and Conditions (as the case may be) shall remain in full force and effect.
 UPRR may reduce the scope of work in a PO and/or Agreement at any time upon written notice to Supplier and the parties may agree in writing to otherwise amend or enlarge the scope of work in any PO and/or Agreement.
 As used in these Terms and Conditions, “Product” shall include, but shall not be limited to, any and all instructions, warnings, components, modules, parts, assemblies and sub-assemblies, mechanisms and raw or finished Products which are incorporated into and made a part of the overall Product.

 (a) By accepting these Terms and Conditions, Supplier agrees that (i) UPRR will be given the benefit of any downward revision of price for the Products (or similar goods) and/or Services (or similar services) that occurs prior to the Order Due Date (defined in Section 17(c)) of the Products and/or the commencement of Services and (ii) Supplier shall, under no circumstance, charge UPRR any higher price for any Services or Products than the price payable by UPRR for any Products or Services (the “Price”) provided for in the Agreement and/or the PO without UPRR’s prior written consent.
 Supplier shall promptly, and in any case prior to shipment of applicable Products, notify UPRR if lower prices are available due to standard packages or quantity discounts, or if the Products are subject to a minimum charge that has not been met.
 The Price shall not include any amount, nor shall it contemplate the payment of any amount, to cover royalties on behalf of any employees of UPRR.